Crocker (sport): Teams

 Crocker is played between two teams of undefined size, typically between 10 and 50 per side.
 The teams are not necessarily exactly even, though they are usually of similar size.
 Alternatively, a lack of skill on the side of one team may be made up for by a numerical advantage (for example in the case of many children playing against fewer adults).

 The Field and Players

-Crocker fields vary, but will often take advantage of whatever space is available.
+Crocker fields vary in size, but will often take advantage of whatever space is available.
 Often taking place on large, flat, grassy school fields, a crocker pitch may not have defined outer limits.

 A generally agreed setup will involve a semicircular bowling and batting area usually marked out with cones.
 The batsman stands in the middle of the flat edge of the semicircle while the bowler stands opposite him on the curved edge.
 A wicket is set up behind the batsman, as in cricket, usually made of four cricket stumps set up to make a wider version of real cricket stumps or in another variation of the game a chair may be used as the wicket.